jamescherti/minimal-emacs.d/README.md

     (package-install 'use-package))
   (eval-when-compile
     (require 'use-package)))

+;; TODO: Add your use-package code here
 ```

-The drawback of using early-init phase instead of init.el is that if a package fails, you will not be able to see anything in the Emacs GUI.
-You will need to open the terminal to view Emacs's stdout.
+A drawback of using the early-init phase instead of init is that if a package fails (e.g, due to a network issue), no output will be displayed in the Emacs GUI.
+You will need to open a terminal to view Emacs's stdout for error messages.

 ### Are there any comments from users?